corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/management-console/_index.md

 1. Put `node-management-plugin-<release>.jar` into the `plugins` directory in the Gateway Service
 2. Put `auth-baseline-node-management-<release>.jar` into the `plugins` directory in the Auth Service.
+3. Restart the Gateway Service and the Auth Service.

 ## Configuration